Hoyasumii/avengers-endgame/README.md

 [Screen Title: SAN FRANCISCO]

-(The camera pans to San Francisco Bridge, all the
+(The camera pans to San Francisco Bridge, all the w